Table of contents

 Limitations of Python

-Limited Low-Level programming support: Since Python is a high-level language, it is not well-suited for low-level programming, such as operating system development or device driver development.
+• Limited Low-Level Programming Support: As a high-level language, Python is not well-suited for low-level tasks like operating system or device driver development.

 Advantages of Python